UmairMirza1/UmairMirza1/README.md

 ### Hey!
 I'm Umair Mirza👋

-I am a Software Engineer based in Pakistan.
-My primary professional experience has been developing GIS applications.
+I am an experienced Software Engineer based in Pakistan.
+My primary professional experience has been developing Web-GIS applications and data pipelines.
 My goal is to create technology that makes a positive impact on the world.
 I have experience in building Web 2.0 & Web 3.0 Applications, as well as developing mobile applications in native Android.
 However, I have a profound interest in cryptography and the role it plays in securing the internet we know.
 I am continuously working on projects that make a change for the better.
 Currently learning how to scale a data-intensive GIS application along with Infra that can scale as per load with tools such as Kubernetes